ankitects/anki-manual/src/filtered-decks.md

 three presses of "Good" or a single press of "Easy".

-In the old scheduler, the **custom steps** option allows you to override the home deck’s steps and provide your own steps instead.
+In the old scheduler, the **custom steps** option allows you to override the home deck's steps and provide your own steps instead.
 The provided steps apply to both cards being learnt, lapsed reviews, and reviews ahead of time.
 Please note, however, that in the [new scheduler](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html) filtered decks no longer support custom steps.